-Travel between England, Paris and Northern France is so easy it's surprising that more long distance visitors don't combine the UK and France for a 2-center vacation.
+Traveling between England, Paris and Northern France is so easy it's surprising that more long-distance visitors don't combine the UK and France for a 2-center vacation.

-Eurostar has long been my choice for quick channel hops between Paris and London.
-The high speed train covers the 306 miles between Paris Gare du Nord and London St Pancras in two hours and fifteen minutes.
+Eurostar is a great choice for quick channel hops between Paris and London.
+The high-speed train covers the 306 miles between Paris Gare du Nord and London St Pancras in two hours and fifteen minutes.
 That's less time than some people spend commuting to work.

 But, you don't have to travel from Paris to London to take advantage of these trains.
 Eurostar also has fast direct trains from Lille, in northeast France to stops in Ashford and Ebbsfleet in Kent - jumping off points for excellent touring in Southeast England - before arriving in London.

-And if you don't mind changing trains, Eurostar can arrange connecting travel through Ashford, Kent between the entire British rail network and such French destinations as Caen, Calais, Reims, Rouen and EuroDisney Paris.
+And if you don't mind changing trains, Eurostar can arrange connecting travel through Ashford, Kent between the entire British rail network and such French destinations as Caen, Calais, Reims, Rouen, and Disneyland Paris.